Maya Hawke: Acting

 In 2022, Hawke starred in Netflix's dark comedy film Do Revenge alongside Camila Mendes.
 In April 2022, she was cast in Bradley Cooper's biographical film about Leonard Bernstein, Maestro, co-starring Cooper and Carey Mulligan.
-In May, it was reported that she had been cast in the upcoming film The Kill Room alongside her mother Uma Thurman and Samuel L. Jackson.
+In May, it was reported that she had been cast in the film The Kill Room alongside her mother, Uma Thurman, and Samuel L. Jackson.
 In July, it was announced that she would guest star in Disney's Moon Girl and Devil Dinosaur, which premiered in 2023.
-She appeared in the Wes Anderson romantic dramedy Asteroid City (2023) which premiered at the 76th Cannes Film Festival to positive reviews.
-She voiced the character Anxiety in the 2024 Pixar animated film Inside Out 2, the sequel to the 2015 film Inside Out.
-In February 2024, it was reported that Hawke would be set to star in a Billy Wilder biopic titled Wilder & Me.
+She appeared in the Wes Anderson romantic dramedy Asteroid City (2023), which premiered at the 76th Cannes Film Festival to positive reviews.
+She voiced the character Anxiety in the 2024 Pixar animated film Inside Out 2, the sequel to Inside Out (2015).
+In February 2024, it was reported that Hawke would star in a Billy Wilder biopic titled Wilder & Me.
 In May 2025, Hawke was announced to lead a biopic about Irish dancer Lucia Joyce, and was also announced as a part of The Hunger Games: Sunrise on the Reaping cast, playing a younger version of Wiress.